-I am an active member of the Language Documentation Training Center [LDTC] of the Department of Linguistics at the University of Hawai‘i at Mānoa.
-LDTC aims to train community members of underdocumented languages in the skills of language documentation, while spreading awareness about linguistic diversity and language endangerment.
+The Language Documentation Training Center at the University of Hawai‘i at Mānoa trains speakers of underdocumented languages in the skills of language documentation and spreads awareness about linguistic diversity and language endangerment.

-2016-2019 | Board Member
+Board Member (2016-2019)

-2015 | Mentor for Language Expert [Kurdish, Iranian]
+Mentor for Language Expert (2015)